Darkjak361/Projectcpan212/README.md

 How it works

     When you first open the app, it shows the weather for several cities in Canada.
-    Once you log in or sign up, you can use the search bar to search for weather in any city.
+    Once you log in or sign up, refresh the page, and you'll see a search bar that you can use to search for weather in any city.

 Things Used